 Port Augusta is a strong advocate for considering alternative water sources and, if feasible and sustainable, channelling resources into implementing these better and more effective practices.

 DO COUNCILS HAVE TO BE SOLELY RELIANT ON THE RIVER MURRAY?

-I believe not and am thankful that I work for an innovative Council who supports continuous review and implementation of best practice in sustainable water management principles.
+I believe not and am thankful that I work for an innovative Council that supports continuous review and implementation of best practices in sustainable water management principles.